LibbyWin/SnowHoliday/README.md

 # Holiday destinations
 Find the perfect snowboarding destination around the work!
 We've picked out the best places in the world suitable for all your snowboarding needs!
-Perfect for kids, couples, travellers and everyone else inbetween!
+Perfect for kids, couples, travellers and everyone inbetween!

 ## Project goals
 The goal of this project is to help users find the ideal snowboarding destination based on their needs.